 What to Expect in an ADHD Evaluation

 They should also ask you and your child's teachers to fill out standardized evaluation forms.
 If possible, they may also observe your child in their classroom.

-In most cases, an ADHD treatment plan will involve both ADHD medication and behavioral therapy, such as a program of rewards for appropriate behavior and consequences for inappropriate behavior, or a system to help inattentive children get organized.
+Sometimes your child’s school can help with accommodations to your child’s learning and testing environment.
 If you choose treatment with ADHD medication you will need a prescription and follow-up from a medical doctor (such as your pediatrician, a pediatric psychiatrist, or a neurologist).

 What You Can Do Now

-- Help your child organize everyday items.
-Work with your child to have a place for everything.
+- Help them organize everyday items.
+Work with them on finding a place for everything.
 This includes clothing, backpacks, and school supplies.